aaronho01/capstoneChess/README.md

 # Capstone Chess

 A chess engine built in Java, developed as a STEM Academy capstone project at Essex High School between January 2023 and May 2025.
-The project spans nearly 14,000 lines of code and includes a graphical interface and full chess rule enforcement.
+The project spans over 15,000 lines of code and includes a graphical interface and full chess rule enforcement.
+Development is ongoing.

 ## Features